TomPace101/nanopore_diffusion/README.md

 Source code and problem description document for FEM solution of diffusion problems at the nanoscale.

+The principal code in this repository is now contained in the `simproc` python module.

 # Required Software

 The FEM analysis is conducted using `FEniCS` (https://fenicsproject.org/),